….and the tide has finally turned.

 The detailed statistical analysis that confirms the same ancient text appears in South America, Australia and Europe can be found here Stone Age Text Links Australia to Europe: Initial Evidence for Worldwide Travel by an Ancient Stone Age Civilization.

 Dr. Derek Cunningham is the author of The Long Journey: 400,000 Years of Stone Age Science. the book that discovered the oldest known text and has linked together multiple regions of the world by using a very intriguing world map that is encoded in the layout of the Great Pyramids.
-Finally it is possible to say a new theory is in town, and it explains the ancient past far better than the current “theory” that everything is just a coincidence.
+Finally it is possible to say a new theory is in town, and it explains the ancient past far better than current “theory”, which states everything is just a coincidence.

 ….and now there are three

-A 15 year old science fair project takes the regions marked by stars to three.
-William Gadoury did not know it but when his story became an International Story his work completed my quest.
+A 15 year old student’s science fair project takes the regions marked by stars to three.
+William Gadoury did not know it but when his story became International News, but his work completed my quest.
 In my previous studies I have already linked the Europe-Middle East-Africa region and the Himalayan region to an ancient star map.
 Now William adds the Mayan civilisation to the list.
-All maps are continental in size, all maps are ancient, and all maps would require the measurement of time for the civilisations involved to have created such large patterns.
+All maps are continental in size, all maps are ancient, and all maps would require the measurement of time for the civilisations involved to create such large patterns.

 For those new to Midnight Science the journal is split into two parts.
 The first seven volumes looks for tentative evidence for (and against) a Stone Age map of Earth (now independently confirmed).
 The remaining volumes look for physical evidence to support the world map.
 Thus from Volume 8 onwards the effort changes from a theoretical study to a more direct systematic analysis of all known linear geometrics in the archaeological record.
-The result is the discovery of the world’s oldest text – a text that is found worldwide, and has now been used to show identical Stone Age artwork (well over 50,000 years old) was being created in both Europe and distant Australia.
+The result is the discovery of the world’s oldest text – a text that is found worldwide, and has now been used to show identical Stone Age concepts in various art pieces in Europe; Asia; North and South America; Africa; and distant Australia.

 The most fascinating part of this journey is actually hearing our ancient ancestors speak.
 Even though the astronomical texts encoded in archaic stones have not been translated, sufficient data can be extracted that shows strong evidence for a worldwide migration during the Stone Age.
 There is also evidence that our Stone Age ancestors were aware of time, and most surprising of all they may have divided Earth into time-zones, in a way similar to today’s Mercator maps, but with the neat twist that the map was aligned to the stars.